Day 1 – The Old and the New

 Vitus Cathedral is iconic to Prague, with its twin gothic spires, detailed carvings, and impressive gargoyles.
 The cathedral has influences of many different architectural styles as it took nearly 600 years to complete!

-North-east of the castle grounds is the medieval street ‘Golden Lane’; named this way as the brightly colored houses were lived in by goldsmiths.
+North-east of the castle grounds is the medieval street ‘Golden Lane’, named this way because the brightly colored houses were lived in by goldsmiths.

 Opening Times & Entrance Fees Prague Castle